megamaddu/cursor-pure-render/README.md

 # cursor-pure-render

-A decorator for a immutable-js cursor-aware version of the pure-render mixin, mostly stolen from [omniscient's](https://raw.githubusercontent.com/omniscientjs/omniscient/master/shouldupdate.js).
+A decorator for a immutable-js cursor-aware version of the pure-render mixin.

 example
 --------